-Exploring the Basics of the Keto and Paleo Diet
+Exploring the Basics of Paleo vs Keto Diets

 - High-Carb Sweeteners

-Discovering the Overlapping Aspects of Keto and Paleo Diets: Similarities in Nutrition and Health Philosophy
+Discovering the Overlapping Aspects of Paleo vs Keto Diets: Commonalities in Nutrition and Health Philosophy

-- The exclusion of many of the same food groups, such as grains, legumes, and refined sugar
+- Both diets advocate for the exclusion of similar food groups, including grains, legumes, and refined sugars.

-- Being based around similar food groups, like meat, eggs, nuts, and seeds
+- They are centered around comparable food groups such as meat, eggs, nuts, and seeds.

-- Reduced intake of processed foods like chips, candy, and frozen meals
+- Both diets emphasize a reduced intake of processed foods, including items like chips, candy, and frozen meals.

-Uncovering the Contrasting Features of Keto and Paleo Diets: Differences in Food Choices, Macros, and Health Outcomes
+Uncovering the Contrasting Features of Paleo vs Keto Diets: Divergences in Food Choices, Macronutrients, and Health Impacts

 Keto and Paleo have as many differences as they do resemblances.
 So, where does keto diverge from Paleo?